Explore UCD

 Appeals will normally be processed within 30 working days.

-1. Your appeal will first be assessed to confirm that it falls within the scope of the student appeals procedure.
+1. Your appeal will first be assessed to confirm that it falls within the scope of the Student Appeals Procedure.
 You will receive an acknowledgement of receipt and you will be advised as to whether your appeal is within the scope of the student appeals procedure.

 2. The original decision-making body will be asked to submit all relevant documentation used in making the decision and to submit a formal response to the appeal.

-3. The appeal is then scheduled for hearing by a Student Appeals Committee.
-The Committee will be convened from the membership of the Student Appeals Panel and will consist of a Chair and two further members.
-Most categories of appeals are determined by the Committee based on written appeal submissions and the relevant documentary evidence.
-Students will be invited to attend meetings where appeals are submitted against decisions made under the Student Discipline Procedure, the Fitness to Continue in Study, and Fitness to Practise policies.
+4. Most categories of appeals are determined by the Committee based on written appeal submissions and the relevant documentary evidence.
+Students will be invited to attend meetings where appeals are submitted against decisions made under the Student Academic Misconduct Procedure, the Fitness to Continue in Study, and Fitness to Practise policies.

-5. The Student Appeals Committee reviews the appeal and decides to either uphold the appeal in full or in part, or not uphold the appeal (reject the appeal).
+6. The Student Appeals Committee reviews the appeal and decides to either uphold the appeal in full or in part, or not uphold the appeal (reject the appeal).

 All decisions of the University remain in force until the outcome of any decision on an appeal.